-Teaching undergraduate students within the Creative and Professional Writing dept.
+Teaching undergraduate students English Literature and Creative and Professional Writing.

 I have recently copyedited the nature memoir A Shadow Above for Bloomsbury's Natural History imprint.

 I work as a freelance copy editor for the British Film Institute's DVD Publishing dept, copyediting and proofreading newly commissioned film essays as well as contemporary articles and reviews.
-I recently copyedited a new booklet of 24 essays on Woodfall Films.
+I recently copyedited a new booklet of 24 essays on the British New Wave.

-I write and commission story-led walking trails and 'viewpoints' across the United Kingdom.
+I wrote and commissioned story-led walking trails across the United Kingdom.
 These walks are led by the desire to tell a unique story about the landscape.

-I particularly enjoy 'cultural geography' in which I investigate how a sense of place is conjured up and written on the landscape.
-As well as writing my own walks and trails, I commission other writers, broadcasters and thinkers to contribute their own landscape writing and have published with writers including Nicholas Crane, Mark Cocker and Patrick Barkham.
+I particularly enjoy 'cultural geography' and investigating how a sense of place is conjured and written on the landscape.
+As well as writing my own walks and trails, I have commissioned and edited numerous other writers, broadcasters and thinkers including Nicholas Crane, Mark Cocker and Patrick Barkham.

 For centuries, the raven Corvus Corax has stalked us in life and in death.
 Excavations of Bronze Age settlements in Britain have revealed raven bones mingled with human remains.
 The Viking and Norman warriors that stormed these shores did so sporting ravens on their shields and banners.
 By the 15th century the service the birds provided scavenging and picking clean bodies on the streets of Bri... read more